 In smaller offices and factories, including MSMEs (Micro, Small, Medium Enterprises), services of external medical specialists should be sought.
 In fact, some of these smaller enterprises do hire part-time doctors to manage their work-related health concerns.

-I am reminded of Jamsetji Tata who in 1877 (around 145 years ago) thought of creche, ventilation, gym, medical facilities etc in his first cotton mill, the Empress Mills at Nagpur.
-He also ensured separate dispensaries for men and women, surely an example of D & I. The mill also held a Health Week each year to highlight various diseases and how workers could keep themselves and their families safe.
+I am reminded of Jamsetji Tata who in 1877 (around 145 years ago) thought of creche, ventilation, gym, medical facilities etc. in his first cotton mill, the Empress Mills at Nagpur.
+He also ensured separate dispensaries for men and women, surely an example of D & I for that era.
+The mill also held a Health Week each year to highlight various diseases and how workers could keep themselves and their families safe.

 For business leaders, when it comes to matters of health of their employees, what is required is awareness (observation), compassion and willingness to take action.
 This is echoed by what Jamsetji Tata said in 1895, ‘we do not claim to be more unselfish, more generous or more philanthropic than other people.
 But, we think, we started on sound and straightforward business principles, considering the interest of our shareholders our own, and the health and welfare of our employees the sure foundation of our prosperity.’